Ready to start using dystopia literature in your book clubs?

 You may want to create an anchor chart that includes the elements of the genre.
-If you need one, you can find one here:

 The wonderful thing about literature circles, book clubs, or whatever you want to call them, is that you have the ability to match your students with the right book.”